skip to content

 Statutory Warranties under the Building Work Contractors Act

-• The work will be carried out with reasonable diligence;
+• the building work will be carried out with reasonable diligence

-• That the house will be fit for human habitation;
+• the house will be fit for human habitation

-• The building will be suitable for the purpose, as long as the purpose was made known to the builder.
+• the building will be suitable for the purpose for which it is being built, as long as the purpose was made known to the builder.

-If a building owner is unable to resolve the matter by negotiation with the builder, they should seek legal advice.
-A building owner can also contact Consumer and Business Services for assistance, which may assist in negotiations with the builder, or if necessary convene a conciliation conference under section 8A of the Fair Trading Act 1987 (SA).
+A building owner who is unable to resolve the matter by negotiation with the builder should seek legal advice.
+A building owner can also contact Consumer and Business Services for help, which may assist in negotiations with the builder, or if necessary convene a conciliation conference under section 8A of the Fair Trading Act 1987 (SA).

 Compliance with technical details and rules under the Planning, Development and Infrastructure Act

 Under the Planning, Development and Infrastructure Act 2016 (SA) building work must be performed in accordance with the approved technical details, particulars, places, drawings and specifications and must comply with the Building Rules and any other requirements imposed during the approval process [s 216].
-If it can be demonstrated that a builder breached these provisions, a building owner can make an application to the Environment, Resources and Development Court for an order that the builder remedy the breach of the Planning, Development and Infrastructure Act 2016 (SA) [s 202(1)].
-In the first instance all applications are referred to conferencing under section 16 of the Environment, Resources and Development Court Act 1993 (SA) [s 204(2)] except where the matter is referred to a building referee under s 206 of the Planning, Development and Infrastructure Act 2016 (SA).
+A building owner who can demonstrate that a builder breached these provisions may apply to the Environment, Resources and Development Court for an order that the builder remedy the breach [s 202(1)].
+In the first instance all applications are referred to conferencing under section 16 of the Environment, Resources and Development Court Act 1993 (SA) [Planning, Development and Infrastructure Act 2016 (SA) s 204(2)] except where the matter is referred to a building referee under s 206 of the Planning, Development and Infrastructure Act 2016 (SA).

 A commissioner to whom a matter is referred under section 202 will determine the matter as a building referee.
 A building referee will, subject to the rules of the ERD Court, have the power of an arbitrator under the Commercial Arbitration Act 2011 (SA).

 The Court has the power to order the builder to make good the breach within a specified period or to pay the building owner costs, expenses or compensation for loss or damage [Planning, Development and Infrastructure Act 2016 (SA) s 214(6)].
 The Court may also order that a building (or any part of a building) be altered, reinstated or rectified in a specified manner, that a party to the dispute remove or demolish a building, make any other determination or grant any other remedy or relief as the Court thinks fit [s 205(1)].
-If an application is unsuccessful and the Court is satisfied that the builder has not breached the Act, the applicant may be required to pay the builder for any loss or damage, and legal costs [s 214(16)].
-As such an applicant should not be brought lightly and without legal advice.
+If an application is unsuccessful and the Court is satisfied that the builder has not breached the Act, the applicant may be required to pay the builder for any loss or damage, and legal costs [s 214(16), (18)].
+An application for relief should not be brought lightly or without legal advice.

-For some more information about this remedy under the Planning, Development and Infrastructure Act 2016 (SA), refer also to Local Government and Planning, Planning and Development, Defective building work.
+For more information about this remedy under the Planning, Development and Infrastructure Act 2016 (SA), see Defective building work.

 Building Work Contractors Act or Planning, Development and Infrastructure Act

-As mentioned above, it is important for a building owner to talk to the builder as soon as they notice any problem.
+It is vital for a building owner to talk to the builder as soon as they notice a problem.
 Many issues can be resolved quickly before they escalate if the building owner is prepared to talk to the builder.

 If a building owner is unable to resolve a matter by negotiation with a builder, they should seek legal advice about their options, including whether to pursue further negotiations, conferencing or court proceedings with the builder on the basis of the statutory warranties under the Building Work Contractors Act 1995 (SA), the requirement to comply with technical details and building rules under the Planning, Development and Infrastructure Act 2016 (SA), or some other basis such as pursuant to Australian Consumer Law.
-Different time limits may apply.
+Different time limits apply to these actions.

-In relation to the Australian Consumer Law, please refer to Consumer Protection.
+In relation to the Australian Consumer Law, see Consumer Protection.

 Other Considerations related to Building Work